wh33les/codingblog/_posts/2023-04-18-Fitbit-Stats-Project.md

 layout: post
 title: Fitbit stats project.
 ---
 It's done, I submitted the project on Friday!
-[Here](https://wh33les.github.io/FitbitStatsProject/) is a link to it.

 It took a little bit to get the time axes.
 There was an exercise from the minicourse problem sets that said how to do it, but I still had to Google around to get the information I wanted.
 [This site](http://using-d3js.com/04_04_working_with_dates.html) was the most helpful.
 For the monthly graphs, I wanted the tick marks to be one-letter abbreviations for the days of the week.
 I wasn't able to format those axes right until Matt's last office hours on Friday.
 He had suggested before that I make a function that maps the numerical day of the week (0-6) to its abbreviation.
 This was hard to do because my axis function isn't bound to the data and so I didn't know what to put for the input.
 Matt helped me to determine what my variable `d` was, it turns out it was just the date of the data point.
 So given my array `week` with the abbreviations, I was able to make the following function under `tickFormat`:
 ```